 Member of International Documentary Association (IDA) Documentary Feature Nominating Committee (2008-2010) www.documentary.org

-Member of Academy of Motion Picture Arts and Sciences (AMPAS) Foreign Language Film Award Screening Committee (2010) and Grants Committee (2012) www.oscars.org
+Member of Academy of Motion Picture Arts and Sciences (AMPAS) Foreign Language Film Award Screening Committee (2010) and Educational Grants and Film Festival Committee (2012-present) www.oscars.org

 Adjunct Professor, Straus Institute, Pepperdine Law School, Malibu , CA [Entertainment & Media ADR Course 2010-present] and Managing Director, Straus Institute's Entertainment, Media & Sports Dispute Resolution Project [2011-present] www.law.pepperdine.edu/straus